armincosta/CryptoTraderAIHelperTool/README.md

 **COIN_NAME_TO_TRADE:**

-üüüCoin pair to trade, with the following syntax %TokenName%%TradingPair% (ex.
+Coin pair to trade, with the following syntax %TokenName%%TradingPair% (ex.
 SNMUSDT)

 **MAX_AMOUNT_BUY:**